-Disciplinary Actions
+Disciplinary actions

 North Park reserves the right to discipline violators of its policies.
-Disciplinary action taken may include:
+Disciplinary actions may include:

-- An informal discussion with a member of the Pastoral Care Committee. - A formal meeting with the Directory of Student Life and Formation and members of the Pastoral Care Committee, and a subsequent letter of documentation of the incident, the formal meeting and discussion, and any sanction that is imposed.
-One copy of the letter is kept in the student's academic file. - Any sanction, including disqualification for any seminary program is the sole discretion of the Dean of the Seminary, who may consult the Director of Student Life and Formation, the Dean of the Faculty, and/or the faculty as a whole to reach a final decision regarding a particular student.
+- An informal discussion with a member of the Pastoral Care Committee - A formal meeting with the Director of Student Life and Formation and members of the Pastoral Care Committee, and a subsequent letter of documentation of the incident, the formal meeting and discussion, and any sanction that is imposed.
+One copy of the letter is kept in the student's academic file. - Any sanction, including disqualification for any seminary program is the sole discretion of the Dean of the Seminary, who may consult the Director of Student Life and Formation, the Dean of the Faculty, and/or the faculty to reach a final decision regarding a particular student.